Past Event

 Saturday 17 January, 2026

-The seedling swap marks the end of Stacking Memory / PŌKĀKĀ by Jessica Covell at Blue Oyster, a project that remembers and celebrates the native trees that could have once been plentiful in the place Blue Oyster now rests.
+The seedling swap marks the end of Stacking Memory / PŌKĀKĀ by Jessica Covell, a project that remembers and celebrates the native trees that could have once been plentiful in the place Blue Oyster now rests.

 Event accessibility information